Coastal Texas I

 (1836 - 1838), Sabine

 A Federal work protecting the newly established border between the United States and Mexico/Texas after a boundary adjustment.
-Technically this post was on foreign soil at the time.
+This post was actually on foreign soil at the time because it was the better location for a post (on slightly higher ground than the marsh on the east side of the pass).

 Fort Griffin (2)